2003 New England Patriots season: Week 7: at Miami Dolphins

 Battling the Dolphins for the division lead, the Patriots erased a 13–6 gap with a Brady touchdown pass to David Givens in the third.
-The Dolphins marched down field late in the fourth; during this drive a Ricky Williams first down run was protested by the Patriots who felt Williams' knee touched the dirt infield at Pro Player Stadium, but the challenge was denied.
+The Dolphins marched downfield late in the fourth; during this drive, a Ricky Williams first down run was protested by the Patriots who felt Williams' knee touched the dirt infield at Pro Player Stadium, but the challenge was denied.
 The Dolphins attempted a 35-yard field goal at the two-minute warning, but the kick was blocked by Richard Seymour.
 The Dolphins smothered the Patriots' final drive attempt (the decisive play came when former Patriot Terrell Buckley stopped Kevin Faulk for a four-yard loss) and the game went to overtime.
 Controversy ensued on the coin flip for overtime; referee Gerald Austin used a silver dollar; the coin came up Lady Columbia (which is "heads" on a silver dollar) but Patriot captains Brady and Seymour protested that it came up "tails."
-The Dolphins drove downfield but missed another 35-yard field goal try, in part because Olindo Mare couldn't plant his foot on the infield dirt, which was still in place because of the Florida Marlins' run towards their 2003 World Series victory; after forcing a Patriots punt Jay Fiedler was hit by Tedy Bruschi and lobbed a 60-yard pass picked off at the Patriots 18-yard line by Tyrone Poole.
+The Dolphins drove downfield but missed another 35-yard field goal try, in part because Olindo Mare could not plant his foot on the infield dirt, which was still in place because of the Florida Marlins' run towards their 2003 World Series victory.
+After forcing a Patriots punt, Jay Fiedler was hit by Tedy Bruschi and lobbed a 60-yard pass which was picked off at the Patriots 18-yard line by Tyrone Poole.
 Brady then ended the game with a spectacular 82-yard touchdown strike to Troy Brown and a 19–13 final.

 Week 8: vs. Cleveland Browns

-Despite 367 yards of offense the Patriots could only muster three Adam Vinatieri field goals, with his fifth miss of the season added in.
-The Patriots defense limited the Browns to 203 yards of offense while Ty Law picked off Kelly Holcomb, this was Law's second interception of the season.
+Despite 367 yards of offense, the Patriots could only muster three Adam Vinatieri field goals, with his fifth miss of the season added in.
+The Patriots' defense limited the Browns to 203 yards of offense while Ty Law picked off Kelly Holcomb for Law's second interception of the season.
 Holcomb was also sacked three times as the Browns limped home after a 9–3 Patriots win.
-During the game an apparent Browns fumble was overturned based on the rule immortalized in New England’s 2001 game vs the Raiders.
+During the game, an apparent Browns fumble was overturned based on the rule immortalized in New England’s 2001 game vs the Raiders.